Western Union Scams

 How They Work, How to Avoid Them

-The thought of losing money in a scam is scary.
-But it’s a reality: Every day, people get ripped off online.
-While Western Union is a legitimate business that provides valuable services, Western Union is also a favorite tool of online thieves.
+The thought of losing money in a scam is scary but it’s a reality.
+Every day, people get ripped off online.
+Although Western Union is a legitimate business that provides valuable services, it is also a favorite tool of online thieves.

-There are two key facts to know about transferring money with Western Union.
+There are two key facts you should know about transferring money with Western Union.

 - When you transfer money using Western Union, the recipient can walk into any Western Union office, get cash, and leave.
 At that point, the money is gone, and there’s no way to reverse or cancel the payment.

-- In many cases, there’s no way to find out who got paid.
-You might have specified a recipient, and the agent might even require identification, but it’s relatively easy for thieves to work around those rules.
+- In many cases, there’s no way to find out who received the money.
+You might have specified a recipient, and the agent might even require identification, but it’s relatively easy for thieves to get around those rules.

-With that information in mind, it’s easy to understand why you should only use Western Union to send money to somebody you know—and verify that nobody is impersonating that individual.
-Especially if you’ve never done business with somebody, remember that the money will be gone for good, and decide if it’s worth the risk.
-Even if you have worked with the recipient before, it’s not a safe bet: Money transfer job scams train you to get comfortable with increasingly large transactions, and you eventually suffer significant losses.
+With this in mind, you should only use Western Union to send money to somebody you know because once you're scammed, your money will be gone for good.
+Armed with that knowledge, you need to decide if it’s worth the risk.
+And, even if you have worked with the recipient before, Money transfer job scams abound.

 The most common scams involve somebody who wants to buy what you’re selling online.
 The buyer might send a payment to you, and then ask that you wire money back or send funds by Western Union.

 In those situations, there’s a good chance you’re being taken for a ride.
 How do they convince you to send money back?
-Con artists are surprisingly good at what they do, and they persuade people to send money every day.
+Con artists are surprisingly good at what they do and have the ability to persuade even savvy people to send them money.

 Red flags of popular scams include: